 A Habitats Regulations Assessment comprises a series of mandatory tests.
-Firstly, it "screens" the plan to identify which policies or allocations may have a likely significant effect, alone or (if necessary) in combination with other plans and projects, on the European sites.
+Firstly, it 'screens' the plan to identify which policies or allocations may have a likely significant effect, alone or (if necessary) in combination with other plans and projects, on the protected sites.
 If likely significant effects can be ruled out, then the plan may be adopted but if they cannot, the plan must be subjected to the greater scrutiny of an 'appropriate assessment' to determine if the Plan can avoid an adverse effect on the integrity of the European sites.
 If adverse effects cannot be ruled out, the plan cannot be adopted.
 If necessary, a plan should be amended to avoid or mitigate any likely conflicts.
 This usually means that some policies or allocations will need to be modified.

-Forty-two policies were screened; the individual outcomes of the pre-screening of each policy and allocation can be found in Appendix C and are summarised in Table 8.
-Overall, this HRA found that likely significant effects could be ruled out for thirty-eight.
-However, likely significant effects could not be ruled out for four policies alone: RC1, RC2, CF1 and N1 because of a range of possible effects on the River Derwent SAC.
+Forty-four policies were screened; the individual outcomes for each policy can be found in Appendix C, section 3 and are summarised in Table 8.
+Overall, this HRA found that likely significant effects could be ruled out for majority.
+However, likely significant effects could not be ruled out for four policies alone: RC1, RC2, CF1 and N1 because of a range of possible impacts on the River Derwent SAC.
 However, there were no residual effects and no need for an in-combination assessment.

 Consequently, an appropriate assessment was required.
 This found (see section 4) that adverse effects on the integrity on the River Derwent SAC could be ruled out alone for all four.
-There was no need for bespoke mitigation, no residual effects and, therefore, no need for an in-combination assessment.
+There was no need for mitigation, no residual effects and, therefore, no need for any further assessment.

-Although this HRA has been prepared to help Ryedale District Council discharge its duties under the Habitats Regulations, the Council remains the competent authority and must decide whether to adopt this report or otherwise.
+Although this HRA has been prepared to help North Yorkshire Council discharge its duties under the Habitats Regulations, the Council remains the competent authority and must decide whether to adopt this report or otherwise.